Abundance estimation

 Abundance estimation comprises all statistical methods for estimating the number of individuals in a population.
 In ecology, this may be anything from estimating the number of daisies in a field to estimating the number of blue whales in the ocean.
+Abundance estimates are foundational for tracking wildlife populations, assessing biodiversity in an area, evaluating conservation efforts, managing invasive species, and informing resource management.